 Since you’ve already installed WordPress SEO by Yoast, this process will be a bit easier.
 Ideally, your blog name will already have a travel-related name without a lot of search competition which will help with Google rankings.
 Most importantly, however, your posts each need to be optimized.
 This means that the title, URL of the post, and keywords in the post itself and “focus keyword” box for the SEO widget will match.

 Try to pick something that you would search for yourself and don’t make it too broad.
 For example, when I wrote about hiking Mt.
 Bromo in Java without a tour, I was targeting a very specific set of keywords, which has helped it come up close to first on Google.
 That post gets lots of search traffic from people looking for that exact set of information.

 SEO is something you should never stop learning about.
-It is ever-changing and like it or not, Google is the main player in this category and what you really need to do is optimize to their constantly evolving algorithms.
-A myriad of companies out there focus on just SEO and charge a boat load of money for their consulting services.
+It is ever-changing and, like it or not, Google is the main player in this category, and what you really need to do is optimize to their constantly evolving algorithms.
+A myriad of companies out there focus on just SEO and charge a boatload of money for their consulting service.
 By learning about it yourself, you can essentially handle it in-house.

 I’m always reading books on the subject, increasing my knowledge of SEO and writing in general.
 I’d highly recommend reading the following books for your blogging journey:

 As with social media, don’t assume you know it all, and never stop learning.